Quality-aware Masked Diffusion Transformer for Enhanced Music Generation: Related Work

 \paragraph{Transformer based diffusion models.} Traditional diffusion models typically use U-Net as the backbone, where the inductive biases of CNNs do not effectively model the spatial correlations of signals and are insensitive to scaling laws~\citep{li2024scalability}.
 However, transformer-based diffusion models (DiT) \citep{peebles2023scalable} have effectively addressed these issues.
 This advantage is particularly evident in fields such as video generation~\citep{brooksvideo}, image generation~\citep{peebles2023scalable,chen2024pixart,bao2022all}, and speech generation~\citep{liu2023vit}.
 To expedite training and foster inter-domain learning of correlations, the masking strategy has proven effective, yielding SOTA class-conditioned performances on ImageNet~\citep{gao2023masked}.
 Additionally, a simpler architecture~\citep{zheng2023fast} incorporating reconstruction losses and unmasked fine-tuning further enhances model training speed.
 However, these models have not yet been verified for text-controlled music generation on large-scale music datasets, and their adaptability with additional control information remains an open question.
 Make-an-audio 2~\citep{huang2023make} and, more recently, Stable Audio 2~\citep{123evans2024long}, have explored the DiT architecture for audio and sound generation.
 However, their approach models latent tokens by segmenting only along the time dimension to control and extend generation duration.
 In contrast, our focus is on finer segmentation within the latent space across both time and frequency, aiming for more precise modeling of music signals.

 \paragraph{Quality enhancement in audio domain.} Previous research has made efforts to improve the quality of generated audio, particularly in two key areas: waveform fidelity and the consistency between input text and generated content.
 Waveform quality can be compromised by issues like aliasing from low sampling rates and limited expressiveness due to monophonic representations, while models like MusicGen~\citep{copet2024simple} and Stable Audio~\citep{evans2024fast, 123evans2024long}, which directly model 32k and 44.1k stereo audio, have significantly enhanced perceptual quality.
 Despite higher sampling rates and channels, the quality of audio in training datasets remains inconsistent, often suffering from noise, dullness, and a lack of rhythm or structure.
 These problems, often reflected by the Mean Opinion Score (MOS), are rarely addressed.
 In terms of text-audio consistency, Make-an-audio 2~\citep{huang2023make} and WavCaps~\citep{mei2024wavcaps} have employed ChatGPT-assisted data augmentation to improve temporal relationships and accuracy in audio effect generation.
 Although studies like Music-llama~\citep{liu2024music} and LP-musiccaps~\citep{doh2023lp} have introduced captioning approaches for music, few have explored the augmentation and utilization of synthetic data in large-scale music generation tasks.
+Additionally, \citet{gui2024adapting} overhaul FAD by introducing a sample-size–extrapolated score, curated high-quality reference sets, and music-aware embeddings, producing scores that align much more closely with human judgments of music quality.